 Did you know that non-dairy whipped toppings can contain milk protein (casein), and most do?
-It’s been a long time coming, but So Delicious has finally released a truly dairy-free whipped topping called CocoWhip!
+Fortunately, there are some wonderful whipped toppings that are truly dairy-free, like So Delicious CocoWhip!

-The Facts on So Delicious Dairy Free CocoWhip Topping
+More Facts on So Delicious CocoWhip Whipped Topping

-Certifications: So Delicious Dairy Free CocoWhip Topping is Certified Gluten-Free, Vegan and Kosher Parve, and Non-GMO Verified.
+Certifications: So Delicious CocoWhip is Certified Gluten-Free, Certified Vegan, Non-GMO Verified, and Certified Kosher Pareve.

 For More Product Information: Visit the So Delicious website at www.sodeliciousdairyfree.com.